ajandls/galin-sari-api/README.md

 # galin-sari
-A midterm requirement in ITMC231-Platform Technologies
+A midterm and final requirement in ITMC231-Platform Technologies